Onsight Sport League

 THE QUICK AND DIRTY ON HOW OSL WORKS:

 The Onsight Sport League is a 10-week team competition that rewards personal achievements rather than climbing grades.
 Every 2 weeks, teams of 4 climbers pick up score cards and tackle that week’s designated OSL routes.
 Teams will be scored and compete against one another each competition week.
-Battle it out for 4 competition weeks and the teams with the best cumulative scores will go head to head in the OSL Championship Tournament!
+Battle it out for 4 competition weeks and then head into the Championship Tournament.

 Step 1: Form Your Team